 There’s also the classic route of getting a universal control.
 This is a great option because you won’t have to figure out any HDMI standards like the above discussed CEC or otherwise be beholden to HDMI tricks to get the one-remote effect.
 Universal remotes are the original brute-force option of synchronizing all your devices to one remote, but how do you know if a given remote works with the Fire TV Stick?

 The good news here is that compatibility is going to be listed on the product description, so you shouldn’t have to do too much digging to figure out an option that will work for you.
-There are some go-to options like the Logitech Harmony Smart Control (on Amazon), which will not only work with your Fire TV but is also expandable to your other home audio/video devices.
-TVs, receivers, soundbars--the works.
+There are some go-to options like the SofaBaton X1 (on Amazon), which will not only work with your Fire TV but is also expandable to your other home audio/video devices.
+TVs, receivers, soundbars–the works.
 This option also offers a pairing app that gives you a lot of remote control functionality on your smartphone as well.

 There are more classic universal remote options which, unlike the Harmony that requires a hub, exist just as controllers.
 The Inteset 4-in-1 Universal Backlit IR Learning Remote (also on Amazon) is a great example.
 It can control your Fire TV Stick, but since it’s a more traditional controller it’s going to use an IR blaster to send its commands.

-Then, of course, there’s the more obvious option of using Amazon’s other paired devices to control your Fire TV Stick!
+Then, of course, there’s the more obvious option of using Amazon’s other paired devices to control your Fire TV Stick, but a regular TV remote will work just fine as well as we’ve explained before!
 Since all of these devices link to your Amazon account and have the Alexa voice assistant built-in, you can simply plug in an Amazon Echo or Echo Dot (Amazon links) and dictate your commands like some kind of cybernetic god.

 But seriously…these are incredibly useful devices in and over themselves, and so it makes sense that controlling your Fire TV stick is another trick added to the Echo line’s repertoire.
 This is probably the best solution if you’re already embedded in the Amazon ecosystem.
 But if the experience of having to shout to change the channel gets old, any of the above classic remote control options should help.